groontoxt/groontoxt.github.io/_posts/2023-11-25-HowIWriteAGameDesignDoc.md

 ### game summary pitch

-this game is a roguelite that has tranformation, evolution, and tradeoffs as the main mechanics
+this game is a roguelite that has tranformation, evolution, and tradeoffs as the main mechanic

-- **brute form**
-  - slows you but greatly increases AOE and damage

-- **speed form**
-  - weakens defences but greatly increases single target damage

-- **caster form**
-  - is average all around but has the best utility and AOE

-- **slinger form**
-  - throws projectiles that has damaging modifiers, great for single target

-the game cutscene starts with a kid and his magical ferret being thrown into a monster infested pit faced with spawns of monsters, the ferret activates his powerful forceshield to protect his master inspired by the furry companion, the kid mustered all her strength to summon a familliar and hope for the best

 ### inspiration

+- **general mahoraga**
+  - adaptation is his best weapon

+- **pacific rim monsters**
+  - organs that make monsters unique

 - **neon genesis'**
-  - for the look and feel
+  - for the look of abimination famm

 - **dota 2's morphling**
   - the stat affects the form

-- **one piece**
+- **one piece**, **lilo and stitch**
-  - tony tony chopper's transformation
+  - ability influences the form's look

 - **genshin impact**
   - the element switch